 At the core of this endeavour is the experiment in which a new compound is introduced to the growing plant.
 If this results in failure, i.e. no desired result is detected; the failure is recorded for future reference.
 If it results in success we should break down the success into its components.
-The intuition for the phytoprecursor was the first value added.
+The idea for the phytoprecursor was the first value added.
 Then the chemical production of the feed molecule was the second.
 The third is growing the experiments, and the fourth is testing or tasting.
 These activities correspond precisely with the four roles mentioned a few chapters ago in “the HAPpening community”.
-The roles of the intuition provider, the experimental molecule provider, the grower and the taster correspond exactly to the value adding activities.
+The roles of the idea provider, the experimental molecule provider, the grower and the taster correspond exactly to the value adding activities.

 Testing For Success

-There are two ways to detect if the intuition behind the phytoprecursor is being enacted by the plant.
+There are two ways to detect if the idea behind the phytoprecursor is being enacted by the plant.
 One way is to use analytical chemistry to look for the presence of our target molecule in our vegetable material.
 And the other way is to taste and let the human brain be the judge.

 Each of these approaches has its challenges.
 The analytical approach must detect a single chemical on the background of 4000 others.
-In addition, the analytical chemist does not know exactly what he’s looking for, because if the phytoprecursor was metabolized, we do not know by which enzyme and we do not know if it was metabolized by only one enzyme or more.
+In addition, the analytical chemist does not know exactly what they’re looking for, because if the phytoprecursor was metabolized, we do not know by which enzyme and we do not know if it was metabolized by only one enzyme or more.